garrandall/popular-music-data/tracks/a-mother-for-my-children-the-whispers.md

 I've gotta find a mother for my children
 I don't need no sister, don't need no brother
-I've gotta find, yeah, yeah, yeah, mother for my children I got to and i got to, i got to find a mother for my children Find a, gotta find a, gotta find a mother for my children I don't need no brother
+I've gotta find, yeah, yeah, yeah, mother for my children I got to and I got to, I got to find a mother for my children Find a, gotta find a, gotta find a mother for my children I don't need no brother
 Gotta find a mother for my children